andy139/stockhome/README.md

 ![offer](/app/assets/images/offer.gif)

 ### Modals
-* Signup and login modal is dispatched when user tries to favorite or make an offer on property.
+* If user is not logged in user will be dispatched a signup model when trying to favorite a property

 ![modal](/app/assets/images/modal.gif)